-We accept academically successful candidates who show evidence that they are likely to achieve one or more professional accounting and finance credentials; however, that’s where the similarities end.
+What we look for is what you want in a colleague.
+We accept MAccFin candidates who have a history of academic success and are intent on pursuing one or more professional designations, however that’s where the similarities end.
 We curate the cohort of colleagues that you will learn with and learn from, and these peers will become key partners in your network.
 You expect us to admit candidates with a range of professional interests, and we value learning about your co-op, internship and summer job experiences, volunteerism and community engagement, personal interests and accomplishments through our inclusive application process.
 Applying is fast and easy, but competitive.

 Completion of, or in progress of completing, a four-year undergraduate degree at a Canadian University with a specialization in Accounting or equivalent.

 A minimum overall grade average of B or 73% across core course requirements, and within that average core courses must be completed with a minimum grade achievement of C+ or 65%.

 Evidence of initiative-taking, employability, volunteerism and/or community engagement.